What is a BDP?

-A BDP (or Bridging Disciplines Program) is an interdisciplinary certificate program that combines coursework with research and internship experiences.
-There are twelve different BDPs, each focusing on a topic that benefits from the perspectives, methods, and tools of multiple disciplines.
+A Bridging Disciplines Program (BDP) is an interdisciplinary certificate program that combines coursework with research and internship experiences.
+There are 14 different BDPs currently accepting new students, each focusing on a topic that benefits from the perspectives, methods, and tools of multiple disciplines.

 Forum seminars are foundation courses for the BDPs.
 A forum seminar is a one-credit course that introduces students to interdisciplinary approaches to studying the BDP topics through weekly guest lectures from faculty in different departments across UT-Austin.

-A connecting experience is a research, internship, or independent creative project experience for credit, conducted under the supervision of one or more faculty mentors.
+A Connecting Experience is a research, internship, or creative project experience for credit, conducted under the supervision of one or more faculty mentors.
 These experiences are called “connecting experiences” because they help connect a student’s BDP topic with his/her major, and they help connect knowledge and skills acquired in the classroom with hands-on applications.

 Yes.
 If there are courses you’ve taken before applying to the BDPs that are listed in your BDP curriculum, they will count toward your certificate even if you were not admitted to the BDP at the time you took the course.